OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Different methods exist for installing an IPA package onto an iOS device, which are described in detail below.

 > Please note that iTunes is no longer available in macOS Catalina.
-If you are using an older version of macOS, iTunes is still available but since iTunes 12.7 it is not longer possible to install apps.
+If you are using an older version of macOS, iTunes is still available but since iTunes 12.7 it is not possible to install apps.

 ##### Cydia Impactor